szou00/MKS22X-FinalProject/README.md

   This is a simulation of the solar system, with all the planets and Pluto, as well as the major moons of the planets.
 The timer system works to represent one year for every 8 seconds, and the planets' orbital period in terms of seconds in the simulation is proportional their orbital period in reality.

   To start the movement of the solar system, press the SPACE bar.
 To stop the movement, press the SPACE bar again.

   To increase the sizes of the celestial bodies in the solar system, press 'u'.

   To decrease the sizes of the celestial bodies in the solar system, press 'y'.

-  To dive into the 3D view of the planets' orbits and see their movements from within their oribts, press the RIGHT arrow to switch between planets.
-To follow along with the orbital movements, meaning the screen will mimic the oribit, press 'z'.
+  To dive into the 3D view of the planets' orbits and see their movements from within their orbits, press the RIGHT arrow to switch between planets.
+To follow along with the orbital movements, meaning the solar system will mimic the orbit, press 'z'.
 Press 'z' again to stop following along.
 Switching between the planets using the RIGHT arrow will eventually bring the screen back to the original bird's-eye view.

   To zoom in, press 'i'.
 To zoom out, press 'o'.

   To shift the screen left, right, up, or down, press 'a', 'd', 'w', or 's', respectively.

   To access general information about the celestial bodies, HOVER over the object.
 Information will appear on the left-hand side.
 Keep in mind that information can only be seen when in the bird's-eye view of the solar system.
 Reseting is required each time to view the information of the other objects.

   To reset to the original, unmoving solar system, press 'r'.

 ## Development Log